The OCEAN-Nepal Clinical Partnership Programme

 All project work undertaken as part of OCEAN will be mounted on our website for global health teams internationally to peer review.

-The programme length and start times will be bespoke for selected candidates with anticipated placements commencing in Q1/2 of 2027.
+The programme length and start times will be bespoke for selected candidates.
+We will be recruiting to this programme annually with application cycles opening every 6 months.

 Eligibility Criteria